Stochastic conformal flows in even dimensions: Introduction

 NQF and LQF can both be expressed as gradient flows.
 Let $\CM_0$ be the space $(C^\infty (M), \mathbf{g})$, where $\mathbf{g}$ is the Calabi metric defined by Note that since $C^\infty (M)$ is infinite-dimensional, $\mathbf{g}$ is a purely formal Riemannian structure which does not turn $\CM_0$ into a Riemannian manifold.
 Regardless, this choice of $\mathbf{g}$ is natural from a geometric perspective because at the point $\phi_g$, it is the $L^2$ inner product associated to the volume form of $g = e^{2\phi_g} \gref$.
-Consider the following two functionals on $\CM_0$: and \begin{proposition} The gradient flows for the functionals $E^1_f$ and $E^2_f$ on $\CM_0$ are precisely the flows \ref{nqf-phi} and \ref{qf-phi} for the conformal factor $\phi$ in NQF and LQF respectively. \end{proposition} \begin{remark} At least for NQF this fact is well-known (\cite{Brendle2003}).
-Nevertheless we include the details here because, as noted in Remark \ref{volume-rmk}, it is important that the calculations do not rely on the fact that the flows preserve the total volume. \end{remark} \begin{proof} We compute the directional derivatives of $E^1_f$ and $E^2_f$ at a point $\phi \in C^\infty (M)$ in the direction of $h \in C^\infty (M)$.
-Starting with the term which is quadratic in $\phi$, using the self-adjointness of $P_\mathrm{ref}$.
-For the linear term, Next we handle the logarithmic term appearing in $E^1_f$: These three computations are enough to find the directional derivative of $E^1_f$: which (up to sign) matches Equation \ref{nqf-phi}.
+Consider the following two functionals on $\CM_0$: and \begin{proposition} The gradient flows for the functionals $E^1_f$ and $E^2_f$ on $\CM_0$ are precisely the flows \eqref{nqf-phi} and \eqref{qf-phi} for the conformal factor $\phi$ in NQF and LQF respectively. \end{proposition} \begin{remark} At least for NQF this fact is well-known (\cite{Brendle2003}).
+Nevertheless we include the details here because, as noted in Remark \ref{volume-rmk}, it is important that the calculations do not rely on the fact that the flows preserve the total volume. \end{remark} \begin{proof} We compute the directional derivatives of $E^1_f$ and $E^2_f$ at a point $\phi_g \in C^\infty (M)$, which we think of as the conformal factor for a metric $g = e^{2\phi_g} g_\mathrm{ref}$, in the direction of $h \in C^\infty (M)$.
+Starting with the term which is quadratic in $\phi_g$, using the self-adjointness of $P_\mathrm{ref}$.
+For the linear term, Next we handle the logarithmic term appearing in $E^1_f$: These three computations are enough to find the directional derivative of $E^1_f$: which (up to sign) matches \eqref{nqf-phi}.

-For the last term in $E^2_f$ we compute so the directional derivative is which (up to sign) matches Equation \ref{qf-phi}. \end{proof}
+For the last term in $E^2_f$ we compute so the directional derivative is which (up to sign) matches \eqref{qf-phi}. \end{proof}

-\subsection{Langevin Flow}
+\subsection{Langevin flow}

 With NQF and LQF at hand, our next goal is to describe stochastic perturbations of them.
 This will involve adding a singular noise term to the respective equations for $\phi$, which means we no longer expect $\phi$ to be smooth at any fixed time.
 For now we will ignore these concerns and treat everything as though it is smooth; in Section \ref{conf-geo} we will define all of the relevant objects more precisely.